 The results from the Davagh 10k are available by clicking on the button belowDavagh Forest 10K 2017 Results

-The first race in the Winter League will once again be the 10K on the Forest Trails at Davagh Forest on 10th December 2016 at 12 noon.
-Click on the links below for further details.
+The first race in the Winter League will once again be the 10K on the Forest Trails at Davagh Forest on 11th November 2017 at 12 noon.

 If you are using GPS the Postcode is: BT79 8JH.
 If you are using GPS check that it is bringing you to the Davagh Road entrance (and NOT the Bells Quarry entrance which is on the Lough Fea side of Davagh Forest)

 If travelling from Cookstown or Omagh, Davagh Forest is signposted off the A505 Cookstown to Omagh Road at Dunnamore.